Pittsburgh’s Laser Vein Treatment

-Treatment is relatively straightforward.
+Vein laser treatment (Endovenous Laser Vein Therapy) is straightforward.
 A highly focused beam of laser energy is projected onto the vein being treated.
 This instantly destroys the vein, which is then absorbed back into the body.
 The process is permanent.
-While it’s always possible to develop new problem veins the treated veins are gone for good.
+While it’s always possible to develop new problem veins, the treated veins are gone for good.

 The advantages of laser-based vein treatments

-First and foremost, all laser treatments are completely noninvasive.
-Sclerotherapy is the traditional method of dealing with spider veins and small varicose veins, a.k.a. reticular veins.
+An alternative to laser vein treatment is sclerotherapy, which is the traditional method of dealing with spider veins and small varicose veins, a.k.a. reticular veins.
 This involves the injection of small amounts of an irritant medication directly into the veins being treated.
 This causes intense, localized inflammation which causes the vein to sclerose (harden), hence “sclerotherapy.”

 Sclerotherapy is minimally invasive, yet still involves the injection of potent medications into the skin’s upper layers.
 This makes it a poor choice for pregnant women.
-Furthermore, sclerotherapy is absolutely contraindicated in patients who are sensitive or even allergic to the irritant solutions used.
-Barring other considerations, in both of the above cases laser therapy is most likely the preferred treatment.
+Sclerotherapy is contraindicated in patients who are sensitive or allergic to the irritant solutions used.
+Barring other considerations, in both of the above cases, laser therapy is most likely the preferred treatment.

 Laser therapy for larger varicose veins

 Another major drawback of sclerotherapy is related to vein size.
 As mentioned, it’s a great treatment for spider veins, reticular veins, and the smallest of varicose veins.
 Veins with a diameter of over 5 mm, which is slightly less than the width of a pencil, aren’t good candidates.
 They’re simply too large to treat, even using advanced foaming sclerotherapy medications which maximize contact with the vein walls